green-fox-academy/myfirstapp-syllabus/week03/my-first-web-app.md

 # My first web application

 This week you'll work on a small web application that works similar to an image slider and displays images with their titles and descriptions.
+Below you'll find a full description part to tell you how the application should work when it is fully ready.
+You can leave out more complicated things if you want, and there's a day-by-day recommendation after it that can guide you in the coding.
+It is just a guide though, you can move forward slower or quicker as it suits you.

 ## The overview

 ![Gallery mockup](assets/slider.png)

+## Full specification

 ### Before you start to code